HazMat Response

 This course provides the tools a person needs to assume command & control of an emergency response to a hazardous materials incident.
 It focuses on the legal and practical requirements to safely and competently manage a hazardous materials incident.
 Instructional methods include class activities, case studies, and tabletop exercises, with an emphasis on hands-on decision-making.
 This program meets OSHA requirements and NFPA recommendations for training at the Incident Commander level.

-HazMat Incident Assistant Safety Officer (HASO)
+HazMat Assistant Safety Officer (HMASO)

 The goal of this course is to provide Hazardous Materials Technicians/Specialists with the knowledge and skills to become competent Assistant Safety Officers-Hazardous Materials (ASO-HazMat) within the HazMat Group of the ICS.
 The intended outcomes for this course are to ensure that participants will be able to identify, inventory, and analyze the hazards and risks involved in an incident and take appropriate action, either through direct intervention or by contacting the responsible supervisor with recommendations for minimizing risk.
 The ASO-HM also assists in the preparation and development of components for event-specific and site-specific plans (ICS 208HM) that involve personnel safety.
 Finally, the student will have the ability to plan a safe hazardous materials response that is consistent with the emergency response plan and the organization at a terrorist incident.